MartinLwx/CS61A-Fall-2021-UCB/README.md

 ## Highlights

----

 -   High order functions 👍
 -   Recursion 👍 *I really like this one*
 -   Scheme language 👍 *This is brand new knowledge for me*
 -   BNF 👍
--   Abstraction 👍 The most import concept in CS in my opinion.
+-   Abstraction 👍 *The most import concept in CS in my opinion.*

 ## Looking for answers for other cs-courses ?